In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Third Wave Specialty Coffee, without the barista.

 The Oracle creates third wave speciality coffee at home, comparable to what you would get at your favourite café.
-The Oracle has automatic grinding, dosing, tamping and milk texturing, automating the two a lot of difficult parts of manual espresso.
+The Oracle has automatic grinding, dosing, tamping and milk texturing, automating the two the majority of difficult parts of manual espresso.
 You can extract espresso and texture milk simultaneously, enabling you to go from beans to latte in under a minute.

 Auto Grind & Tamp.
-Fully-integrated conical burr grinder automatically grinds, doses and tamps 22 grams of coffee straight into the portafilter.
+Fully-integrated conical burr mill automatically grinds, doses and tamps 22 grams of coffee straight into the portafilter.

 Precise Espresso Extraction.
 Dual stainless steel boilers and heated group head controlled by digital temperature control (PID), brings water to precisely the right temperature to extract maximum flavour potential.

 Micro Foam Milk Texturing.
-Self-cleaning steam wand, powered by a dedicated boiler, textures milk to your liking and delivers Barista-quality micro-foam that enhances flavour and is essential for creating latte art.
-Allows you to troubleshoot the milk temperature and texture to suit your taste.
+Self-cleaning steam wand, powered by a dedicated boiler, textures milk to your liking and delivers Barista-quality micro-foam that enhances flavour and is required for making latte art.
+Allows you to fix the milk temperature and texture to suit your taste.

 Flexible Shot Control.
-Choose between one shot, two shots or manual control over how much espresso coffee ends up in your cup for the perfect dosage whenever.
+Choose between one shot, two shots or manual control over how much espresso coffee ends up in your cup for the ideal dosage each time.

 LCD Display.
 LCD offers you all the information you need to make coffee exactly the way you like it, each time.